-At Telecare, we wanted to create an environment for gratitude to thrive.
-For most people, the biggest challenge of practicing gratitude is finding the time.
-We wanted to find a way to help our staff and the people we serve to practice wherever they are.
+At Telecare, we strive to create a company culture in which gratitude thrives.
+For most people, the biggest challenge of practicing gratitude is finding the time, so we wanted to find an easy way for our staff and the people we serve to practice wherever they are.
 What we found was even better: a simple way to practice gratitude and connect with others that also promotes a healing environment.
 We planted a Gratitude Garden.

 What is a Gratitude Garden?

 Unlike an actual garden, a Gratitude Garden includes far less dirt and worms.
-The idea stems from two women who created Gratitude Blooming, a card deck with handwritten themes based in nature to inspire mindful reflection.
-They expanded their idea to create a Gratitude Garden Kit, "a playful and interactive gratitude experience designed to create inviting spaces for people to contribute their seeds of gratitude and wisdom with the messages they leave behind."
+The idea stems from two women who created Gratitude Blooming, a card deck created by them with handwritten themes based in nature to inspire mindful reflection.
+The founders later expanded their idea to create a Gratitude Garden Kit, "a playful and interactive gratitude experience designed to create inviting spaces for people to contribute their seeds of gratitude and wisdom with the messages they leave behind."

 Each kit contains a poster and postcards featuring the designs from their card deck with a prompt written on them.

 "I was at the solar eclipse last year in Oregon and sat beside people pulling cards from an unusual looking deck," said Shannon Mong, Director of Innovation Initiatives.
 "I'm a curious person, so I asked what they were.
 They told me to pull a card, and I got one with a beautiful flower on it and that said destiny.
-I’m like, okay, here we go!
+I thought, okay, here we go!
 I want to learn more."

 Inspired by the properties gratitude and nature have, Shannon later tracked down the women and learned Gratitude Blooming was based near Telecare's corporate office in the Bay Area – destiny!
 They met and discussed putting together a gratitude project to engage both employees and clients, breaking down barriers around education or personal experience.